-Insert the DCS-6112/6113 CD into your computer's CD-ROM drive to begin the installation.
-If the Autorun function on your computer is disabled click Start > Run.
-Type D:\autorun.exe, where D: represents the drive letter of your CD-ROM drive.
+Insert the DCS-3715 CD into your computer's CD-ROM drive to begin the installation.
+If the Autorun function on your computer is disabled, or if the D-Link Launcher fails to start automatically, click Start > Run.
+Type D:\ autorun.exe, where D: represents the drive letter of your CD-ROM drive.